Ranko Popović: Thailand and India

 In August 2016, Thai League club Buriram United appointed Popović as the club manager to fill the vacant role after the dismissal of Afshin Ghotbi.
 He left the position in June 2017 after receiving a three-month ban by the Thai FA (FAT) for slapping his team's physio after a league game earlier that month.

 In September 2017, Indian Super League side Pune City appointed Popović as new manager.
 He parted ways with the club in May 2018.

 Vojvodina

 On 11 August 2023, After spending three seasons in Machida Zelvia, Popović took over Serbian SuperLiga club Vojvodina, signing a deal until the end of the season 2023–24.

 Kashima Antlers

 On 21 December 2023, after a brief half-season at Vojvodina, Popović joined J1 League club Kashima Antlers.
 Popović has some mixed results at the start of the season but an 11 game unbeaten streak in the middle of the season saw Kashima solidly in the top 3 of the league.
 However, results started to drop off and in spite of a 4–0 league victory over Albirex Niigata, Popović was dismissed with Antlers sitting in 4th in the table and only 6 games left in the season.

+Kyoto Sanga

+Following the departure of Cho Kwi-jae, Popović was announced as the manager of J1 League club Kyoto Sanga in June 2026, ahead of the 2026–27 J1 League season.